What About an Ad Wall?

 The second scenario is The Times of London.
 While some loyal fans have signed up through the paywall, many others have not.
 Surely, many non-subscribers and previous readers would be willing to watch a 30 second advertisement for a one day pass.
 In this case, the adwall extended the revenue stream that otherwise would have been a lost opportunity.

 This post is less about the merits of an adwall per se and more about the merits of targeting higher value ad units to engaged audience members to optimize revenue.
-An adwall without targeting would most likely end like slate.com, whose adwall probably failed because it did not target the adwall to certain audience members or around specific differentiated content.
+An adwall without targeting would most likely end like slate.com.
+The slate.com adwall probably failed because it did not target the adwall to certain audience members or around specific differentiated content.
 Consequently, the give-to-get equation was out of whack.

-Digital media cannot rely on a paywall to generate all the earnings.
+Digital media cannot rely on a paywall to generate all the earnings for shareholders.
+Advertising needs to generate more revenue and an adwall is an example of just that.
 It creates a differentiated product for advertisers, a reasonable value of exchange for the audience and incremental revenue for the publishers.

 Matthew Shanahan is the SVP of strategy for Scout Analytics, which creates actionable revenue opportunities for digital publishers by tracking and